LucasDPaiva/Codes.of.Lucas/README.md

 # Codes.of.Lucas
-MY name is lucas, I'm starting in language of programming.
+My name is lucas, I'm starting in language of programming.